Class of 2024

 - Hometown: Indianapolis, IN

-Aria Malkani is a Hesburgh-Yusko Scholar from Indianapolis, Indiana.
-She intends to double major in Economics and Psychology.
-She graduated from Park Tudor High School, where she founded a service club and participated in student government, tennis team, and the creation of the student literary magazine.
-She was also a captain and an avid member of her CyberPatriots cyber defense team.
-She expects to get involved with cyber security clubs on campus.
+Aria Malkani is a Hesburgh-Yusko Scholar from Indianapolis, Indiana, majoring in Economics and Environmental Science.
+She graduated from Park Tudor High School, where she founded a service club and literary magazine and participated in student government and tennis.
+She was also a leader and an avid member of her CyberPatriots cyber defense team.

-Aria’s passion for photography led her to create an organization that provided low income families with framed family pictures as well as digital copies of those pictures.
-She arranged free family portrait sessions at food pantries and community centers near her school, and provided families with professional photography and equipment.
-Her work with these families impacted her immensely, and she intends to get deeply involved with service clubs on campus.
-She is also passionate about solving global health issues and aspires to facilitate service projects abroad.
+Aria’s passion for photography led her to create an organization that provided low-income families with framed family pictures as well as digital copies of those pictures.
+She arranged free family portrait sessions at food pantries and community centers near her school and provided families with professional photography and equipment.
+Her work with these families impacted her immensely and helped her realize her passion for service.

 - Areas of Study: Political Science